risingwavelabs/risingwave-docs/docs/guides/ingest-from-mysql-cdc.md

 );
 ```

-With the source created, you can create multiple CDC tables that ingests data from different tables in the upstream database without needing to specify the database connection parameters again.
+With the source created, you can create multiple CDC tables that ingest data from different tables in the upstream database without needing to specify the database connection parameters again.

-For instance, the following CDC table in RisingWave ingests data from table `t1` in database `mydb`.
+For instance, the following CDC table in RisingWave ingests data from table `t1` in the database `mydb`.
 When specifying the MySQL table name in the `FROM` clause after the keyword `TABLE`, the database name must also be specified.

 ```sql
 CREATE TABLE t1_rw (